Skip to content

 Different goals.
 APMs (Dynatrace, AppDynamics) and OTel add instrumentation to your applications — more logging, more profiling, more tracing data.
 10x processes the data your environment already produces to reduce its cost.

 10x is agentless — no SDKs, no bytecode injection, no runtime overhead.
 Your application code runs exactly as written.
-10x processes the output downstream as a sidecar alongside your log forwarder.
+10x processes the output downstream via the DaemonSet Reporter or sidecar Receiver alongside your log forwarder.

 The two are complementary: use APMs and OTel for application insights, then use 10x to reduce the cost of storing and analyzing that telemetry.